joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 Tampering which such public records can affect citizens, business and publics services…

 By indexing the store data with hashes and put on the ledger we can prevent such tampering….
-(Educate people to get the responsibility of their own data) —> Reputation for example
+(Educate people to get the responsibility of their own data) —> REPUTATION.

 # Benefits;

-• Borders controls improve…
+* Borders controls improve…
-• Efficient Taxation…
+* Efficient Taxation…

 # Also can prevent:

-• Fake news
+* Fake news
-• Campaign disinformation
+* Campaign disinformation
-• Hacking database
+* Hacking database
-• Hacking the voting software
+* Hacking the voting software

 all of Us have to take our power and exercise it with the utmost responsibility.